-- Mr. Roberts, who is 58 years old, joined National BevPak, a division of the Company's wholly-owned subsidiary, Shasta Beverages, Inc., as Executive Vice President - Operations in November 2011.
-Prior to that date, he was the president and owner of two privately held companies from 2005 to 2011 and held various supervisory positions with Ralston Purina Inc. and subsidiaries of Ralcorp Holdings from 1986 to 2005. - As prescribed by SEC regulations, amounts represent the grant date fair value for Special Option awards granted on July 28, 2010 computed in accordance with Accounting Standards Codification 718 based on the Black-Scholes option pricing model.
-(See Note 9 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized).
-Special Options generally vest over five to nine-year periods and accordingly the Company will recognize compensation expense with respect to these options over the projected vesting periods.
-The gain realized by the recipient, if any, upon exercise is dependent upon future events and therefore the amount reflected on this table is not necessarily the amount that will be realized.
-Accordingly, the Company believes that this methodology does not fully reflect the cost to the Company or the value to the recipient and is an anomaly to the reader due to adherence to SEC recommendations.
-The Summary Compensation Table more clearly states these award costs of the Company to the reader in accordance with GAAP guidance.
-(See footnote 6 below.) - Amounts represent the compensation expense recognized for stock option awards computed in accordance with Accounting Standards Codification 718 based on the Black-Scholes option pricing model.
-(See Note 9 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized).
-Special and KEEP Options held by our Executive Officers generally vest over five to nine-year periods and are expensed in accordance with GAAP.
-The Company believes that the annual compensation expense provides a more meaningful measure of the value of these options for any given fiscal year than the grant date fair value amount prescribed by SEC regulations and therefore, has been included as supplementary information. - 7 The Company's Board and management believe that anomalies exist in the request to conform with SEC requirements and therefore have aligned this presentation to more appropriately recognize expense in accordance with GAAP and more clearly inform the reader.
-As stated in the Summary Compensation Table, the amounts under Mr. Nick A. Caporella's SEC compensation column are more clearly defined in footnote 1 of this section. - 8 Neither Mr. Nick A. Caporella nor Mr. Roberts has been awarded stock options, therefore their totals do not differ from the SEC prescribed totals.
+- Mr. Thompson, who is 67 years old, has served as Executive Vice President of the Company's wholly-owned subsidiary, Shasta Beverages, Inc., since May 2013.
+Previously, he was employed by the Company's wholly-owned subsidiary, BevCo Sales, Inc., as President from May 2012 to April 2013 and as Executive Vice President from June 1990 to April 2012.
+Mr. Thompson retired as a full-time employee in May 2014, and the amount included under "All Other Compensation" represents a special payment related to his retirement. - As prescribed by SEC regulations, this column would reflect the grant date fair value of options awarded in accordance with Accounting Standards Codification 718 based on the Black-Scholes option pricing model.
+While no options were awarded to Executive Officers during the past three fiscal years, the Company believes that the gain realized by the recipient, if any, upon exercise is dependent upon future events and therefore, the grant date value is not necessarily the amount that will be realized.
+Accordingly, the Company believes that this methodology does not fully reflect the periodic cost to the Company or the value to the recipient and therefore has provided additional GAAP based option expense information.
+(See footnote 4 below.) - Amounts represent the compensation expense recognized for stock option awards computed in accordance with Accounting Standards Codification 718 based on the Black-Scholes option pricing model.
+(See Note 8 to the Financial Statements included in the Company's Annual Report on Form 10-K for additional information regarding the assumptions utilized.)
+Special and KEEP Options held by our Executive Officers generally vest over five-to-nine year periods and are expensed in accordance with GAAP.
+The Company believes that the annual compensation expense provides a more meaningful measure of the value of these options for any given fiscal year than the grant date fair value amount prescribed by SEC regulations and therefore, has been included as supplementary information. - 5 The Company's Board and management believe that anomalies exist in the request to conform with SEC requirements and therefore have aligned this presentation to more appropriately recognize expense in accordance with GAAP and more clearly inform the reader.
+As stated in the Summary Compensation Table, the amounts under Mr. Nick A. Caporella's SEC compensation column are more clearly defined in footnote 1 of this section. - Mr. Nick A. Caporella has not been awarded stock options, therefore, his total does not differ from the SEC prescribed total.

-GRANTS OF PLAN-BASED AWARDS IN FISCAL 2013
+GRANTS OF PLAN-BASED AWARDS IN FISCAL 2014